SachinMaharana/basic-validation-controller/README.md

 ## Basic Validation Controller

-This is a dead simple validating admission webhook controller for kubernetes that allows images of verfied container registry to be deployed in the cluster. images of type `docker.io/nginx:1.19`, `gcr.io/nginx:1.19` are whitelisted but images of tag `nginx:1.19` are disallowed.
+This is a dead simple validating admission webhook controller(https://kubernetes.io/docs/reference/access-authn-authz/admission-controllers/) for kubernetes that allows images of verfied container registry to be deployed in the cluster. images of type `docker.io/nginx:1.19`, `gcr.io/nginx:1.19` are whitelisted but images of tag `nginx:1.19` are disallowed.
 The list of whitelisted registries is configurable through environment variable.
 The motivation for such controller aims to allow only trusted, secure images in the cluster.
-This can also be helpful to prevent docker rate-limting on the number of the images that could be pulled from docker registry.
+This can also be helpful to prevent docker rate-limting the images that could be pulled from docker registry.

-The purpose is geared more towards how the the controller works and the complete setup as to build more complex webhooks.
+The purpose is geared more towards how the the controller works and the complete setup to be done so as to build more complex webhooks.

 ## Prerequisites